MicrosoftDocs/cpp-docs.ko-kr/docs/error-messages/tool-errors/vectorizer-and-parallelizer-messages.md

     for (int i=0; i<1000; ++i)
     {
-        // straightline code is more amenable to vectorization if (x)
+        // straight line code is more amenable to vectorization if (x)
         {
             A[i] = A[i] + 1;